wso2/docs-choreo-dev/en/docs/develop-components/develop-services/rest-api.md

 You have successfully created a Service component from a Dockerfile.
 Now let's build and deploy the service.

-## Configure the service port with endpoints.
+## Step 2: Configure the service port with endpoints

 We expect to run our greeter service on port 9090.
 To securely expose the service through Choreo, we must provide the port and other required information to Choreo.
 In Choreo, we expose our services with endpoints.
 You can read more about endpoints in our [endpoint documentation](../../choreo-concepts/endpoint.md).